kellyschrock/solex-cc/README.md

 Solex CC is a high-level scripting interface for companion computers on Mavlink vehicles (planes, copters, rovers, etc).

+To be more accurate about it, it's a dispatcher that forwards Mavlink and GCS messages between a vehicle and _workers_ that send or handle those messages.

-The idea is that you write _workers_ as NodeJS modules, and they're loaded into memory and execute according to their settings.
+The idea is that you write workers as NodeJS modules, and they're loaded into memory and execute according to their settings.
 You can:

 *   Listen to and respond to Mavlink messages
 *   Respond to messages direct from a GCS (if it's sending messages to solex-cc workers)